cakephp/docs/en/orm/table-objects.rst

 joins (belongsTo/hasOne).
 Only the following aspects of the query will be applied to the root query:

-- WHERE conditions.
+- WHERE conditions
-- Additional Joins.
+- Additional joins
-- Contained Associations
+- Contained associations
-- Map/Reduce functions.
+- Map/Reduce functions
-- Result formatters.
+- Result formatters

-Other aspects of the query such as selected columns, order, group by having and other sub-statements will not be applied to the root query.
-Associations that are *not* loaded through joins (hasMany/belongsToMany) do not have the above restrictions.
+Other aspects of the query, such as selected columns, order, group by, having and other sub-statements, will not be applied to the root query.
+Associations that are *not* loaded through joins (hasMany/belongsToMany), do not have the above restrictions.

 Loading Entities